- Start Here

 National/Council awards for lifesaving and meritorious action are made only for outstanding and unusual acts that demonstrate unusual heroism, skill, or bravery and reflect Scouting ideals, based on the following criteria:

-- Heroism Award.
-Has demonstrated heroism and skill in averting serious injury or saving or attempting to save life at minimum risk to self.
+3. Heroism Award.
+(Discontinued on December 31, 2012) Has demonstrated heroism and skill in averting serious injury or saving or attempting to save life at minimum risk to self.

 "Heroism" is defined as conduct exhibiting courage, daring, skill, and self-sacrifice.